HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Regular Expressions.md

 - You can also specify open-ended ranges when using braces by omitting the number after the comma.
 For example, `{5,}` means five or more times.

 ### Matching groups
 - Groups can be useful for extracting parts of a string.
-Matched subexpressions grouped with parentheses `()`, i.e. captured groups, are *shown from the second element* and beyond in the output array.
+Matched subexpressions grouped with parentheses `()`, i.e. *captured groups*, are ***shown from the second element*** and beyond in the output array.
 If there's no match, it'll be `undefined`:
 ```js
 let quotedText = /'([^']*)'/;
 // The whole matched target is the first element, and the matched target inside the parenthesis is the second element